-The A9 within the scheme extents spans River Spey SAC, River Spey - Insh Marshes SPA, Insh Marshes SAC, River Spey - Insh Marshes RAMSAR, River Spey Insh Marshes SSSI.
-The Insh Marshes NNR also lies either side of the A9 trunk road at the scheme extent.
-BEAR Scotland carried out a Habitats Regulations Appraisal (HRA) to assess potential impacts of a range of maintenance activities (including resurfacing) on the River Spey European Sites and produced an HRA Proforma document.
+The A9 930 Allt Cuaich bridge spans the Allt Cuaich River, which forms a part of the River Spey SAC approximately 40m downstream of the A9.
+BEAR Scotland carried out a HRA to assess potential impacts of a range of maintenance activities (including bridge joint replacement and resurfacing) on the River Spey and its overlapped European Sites and produced an HRA Proforma document.
 The HRA Proforma outlines standard good practice measures to reduce the risk of pollution or disturbance to qualifying features of these designated sites.
-The HRA Proforma concluded that the maintenance activities (including resurfacing) would not result in Likely Significant Effects (LSE) on the qualifying features of the European Sites and was approved by Transport Scotland in 2023.
+The HRA Proforma concluded that the maintenance activities (including bridge joint replacement and resurfacing) would not result in Likely Significant Effects (LSE) on the qualifying features of the European Sites and was approved by Transport Scotland in 2023 and was also agreed by Nature Scot.
 All standard good practice measures will be adhered to.
 These measures will be detailed in the Site Environmental Management Plan (SEMP) and adhered to during works.
-As such, the works are not expected to result in LSE on the qualifying features of the River Spey European Sites (including Insh Marshes NNR and SSSI) by virtue of the following factors:
+As such, the works are not expected to result in LSE on the qualifying features of the River Spey by virtue of the following factors:

-- All works are restricted to the A9 carriageway surface, with only 'like-for-like' replacement of road surface being undertaken.
-There will be no in-stream works; therefore, no direct impacts to any of these sites are anticipated. - There is no requirement for land take (or resources) or site clearance from within the sites and no works are required within any part of the site boundaries. - The works will not involve any in-stream works or any discharges to the natural water environment, and therefore there will be no change to water quality or impact on qualifying features. - Works will not promote the known negative pressure on the various designated species. - Given the relatively rural location and limited suitable habitat of the scheme it is anticipated that designated species would easily avoid the works area if any disturbance was created from noise, as there is an abundance of alternative habitat present in the landscape suitable for foraging. - No significant dust, particulate matter, and exhaust emissions (DPMEE) sources will be introduced by the works, and standard pollution prevention measures will be in place during works.
+- All works are restricted to made-ground on the A9 carriageway surface and A9 930 Allt Cuaich bridge deck, with only 'like-for-like' bridge expansion joint replacement and road resurfacing being undertaken.
+The works are also of short duration (4 days only). - All works will be completed over 4-days by utilising a mixture of daytime and night time working.
+Artificial lighting will be directed in a way to reduce the spread and ensure that only the task area is lit. - There is also no requirement for land take (or resources) or site clearance from within the SAC and no works are required within any part of the SAC. - Disturbance levels due to joint replacement and resurfacing works are unlikely to be significantly higher than disturbance due to normal traffic on the A9.
+Any species in the area are likely to be habituated to existing levels of disturbance on the A9 due to traffic noise. - Given the highly rural location of the scheme, it is anticipated that foraging species would easily avoid the works area if any disturbance was created from noise as there is an abundance of alternative habitat present in the landscape suitable for foraging.